NethServer/docs/developer-manual/en/databases.rst

   case.*
 * Underscores and hyphens are valid in key and property names, but should normally be avoided.
-* Do not "overload&quot; an existing property with a new value.
+* Do not "overload" an existing property with a new value.
 If the existing values do not meet your requirements, discuss your implementation with the developers.
 Values which are not known by the base may cause serious issues on upgrade.
 If the existing panels have